top of page

 • Impact: Negative

-• Details: India suspended the Indus Waters Treaty and closed the Attari border, halting limited bilateral trade.
-Cross-border movement disruptions affect supply chains.
+• Details: India has suspended the Indus Waters Treaty and closed the Attari border, halting limited bilateral trade.
+These cross-border disruptions have significantly impacted supply chains.

-• Recommendation: Logistics firms should reroute supply chains and explore alternative markets to mitigate losses.
+• Recommendation: Logistics firms are advised to reroute their supply chains and explore alternative markets for mitigation of potential losses.

 6. Energy Sector